 Archero is a popular mobile game praised for its innovative gameplay.
 While it’s not as popular as when it was released, it’s still among mobile games that generate a lot of revenue.
-That’s largely due to Archero advertising and ASO strategies.
+That’s largely due to its user acquisition, monetization, and ASO strategies.

-In this article, I’m going to dissect them.
+In this article, I’m going to dissect each aspect thoroughly.

 Archero was released in 2019 by Habby.
 Other games Habby has released include Penguin Isle, Super Hit Baseball, Slidey, and Flaming Core.